Carleslc/Simple-YAML/README.md

 Serialization is the process of translating data structures or object state into a format that can be stored and reconstructed later in the same or another computer environment.

-You can learn more about YAML language [here](http://www.yaml.org/spec/1.2/spec.html); Specifically, if you're interested to learn about the YAML syntax you can go to the
+You can learn more about YAML language [here](http://www.yaml.org/spec/1.2/spec.html).
+Specifically, if you're interested to learn about the YAML syntax you can go to the
 [Chapter 2 of the YAML specification](http://www.yaml.org/spec/1.2/spec.html#Preview).

 Filename extensions: `.yaml`, `.yml`

 ## What is Simple-YAML?

 This API is a port from [Bukkit](https://github.com/Bukkit/Bukkit) configuration wrapper with some features added, so you can use this library wherever you want without Bukkit dependency.
-Core internal configuration representation matches with the Bukkit one, but without the dependencies of Bukkit itself.

-Simplicity is added with the class `YamlFile`, which is an extension of `YamlConfiguration`, with easy use for creation, management and serialization of yaml files.
+Simplicity is added with the class [`YamlFile`](https://carleslc.me/Simple-YAML/doc/Simple-Yaml/org/simpleyaml/configuration/file/YamlFile.html), which is an extension of [`YamlConfiguration`](https://carleslc.me/Simple-YAML/doc/Simple-Yaml/org/simpleyaml/configuration/file/YamlConfiguration.html), with easy use for creation, management and serialization of yaml files.
+This class is probably the only class you will need.

 Furthermore, you can optionally save your files with **comments** in mind.
-With the original `YamlConfiguration` that is not possible, because if you save the file from code then all previous comments in the file will be removed.
+With the original [`YamlConfiguration`](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/bukkit/browse/src/main/java/org/bukkit/configuration/file/YamlConfiguration.java) that is not possible, because if you save the file from code then all previous comments in the file will be removed.
 You can write your comments with a text editor as usual.
 In addition, not only you can preserve your comments but also with this API you can add comments programmatically to your configuration.
 Sounds good, right?

 ## How to install

-To use this API all you need is to download the **Simple-YAML-1.6.1.jar** from this repository and put it as dependency on your project.
+To use this API all you need is to download the **Simple-YAML-1.7.jar** from this repository and put it as dependency on your project.

 ### Maven